pramodv1993/CDocs/README.md

 The microservices needs to be dockerized to achieve total isolation in their workings.

-The application assumes the rabbit mq services is running in the local.
+The application assumes a rabbit MQ  server is running in the local.
 This has been implemented just as a prototype and not for commercial purpose.